Ollysheep/EN_typescript-quest-main/README.md

 const myCalculator = new Calculator();

-// Using the methods of the Calculator class const sum = myCalculator.add(5, 3); // Using the add method console.log("Sum:", sum); // Output: Sum: 8
+// Using the methods of the Calculator class let sum = myCalculator.add(5, 3); // Using the add method console.log("Sum:", sum); // Output: Sum: 8

-const difference = myCalculator.subtract(10, 4); // Using the subtract method
+let difference = myCalculator.subtract(10, 4); // Using the subtract method
 console.log("Difference:", difference); // Output: Difference: 6
 ```

 - What is the visibility of properties?

 In TypeScript, by default, all properties and methods within classes are considered "public", but , TypeScript also supports two other member visibilities apart from public: "private" and "protected."
-These different visibilities control how properties and methods can be accessed within the class and its subclasses:
+These different visibilities control how properties and methods can be accessed within the class or subclasses.
 By explicitly specifying member visibility (public, private, or protected), developers can control and restrict access to properties and methods within their classes, enabling better encapsulation and control over how class members are used and accessed.

 - What is the difference between `public`, `private` and `protected`?